 Instructions

-• PREP: Line an extra-large sheet pan with parchment paper or wax paper.
-Set aside.
-Set aside a very large bowl (the larger the better and easier it is to toss!).
+- Line an extra-large sheet pan with parchment paper or wax paper.
+Set aside a very large bowl.
+The larger the bowl, the easier it is to toss.
 Pop the popcorn.
-(See Note 3 if you want to heat treat the cake mix.)
+See note 3 to heat treat the cake mix.

-Now let's get rid of unpopped kernels: Lay a wire cooling rack on top of a large tray.
+- Lay a wire cooling rack on top of a large tray.
 Carefully pour the popped popcorn over the cooling rack.
-All the unpopped kernels will fall through the holes onto the tray.
-Once you've scooped up the popcorn and measured it for this recipe (12 cups), you can dump the kernels left behind on the tray into the trash -- easy!
+All the un-popped kernels will fall through the holes onto the tray.
+Once you've scooped up the popcorn and measured 12 cups for this recipe, you can dump the kernels into the trash.
 Add the measured popcorn to the large bowl.
 Check again to ensure there are no kernels in the bowl.

-• WHITE CHOCOLATE: Melt white chocolate chips and vegetable oil in a microwave-safe bowl in bursts of 30 seconds, stirring in between each burst for 15 seconds until the chocolate is melted and smooth.
-Mix in the salt (if using) and cake mix (make sure it has fully cooled down if you heat treated it).
+- Melt white chocolate chips and vegetable oil in a microwave-safe bowl in bursts of 30 seconds, stirring in between each burst for 15 seconds, until the chocolate is melted and smooth.
+Mix in the cake mix and add salt if your popcorn was unsalted.
 Stir until combined.
 Pour this mixture over the popcorn using a spatula to scrape every bit of the melted chocolate onto the popcorn.
 Working quickly, toss the popcorn until well coated.
-Pour in the sprinkles and again, toss (gently) until integrated into the popcorn.
+Pour in the sprinkles and toss gently until integrated into the popcorn.

-• LET SET: Pour popcorn onto prepared sheet pan and use the spatula to spread it out in an even layer.
-Let harden at room temperature (or in the fridge for about 20 minutes) and then break apart and enjoy!
+- Pour the popcorn onto the prepared sheet pan and use a spatula to spread it into an even layer.
+Let it harden at room temperature or in the fridge, then break apart and enjoy!

 Video